Zamorin: Expansions to central Kerala

-Keralolpathi describes the events following the gift of Calicut to the Eradi prince.
+The 17th century work, Keralolpathi describes the events following the gift of Calicut to the Eradi prince.

 Kozhikode and its suburbs formed part of Polanadu ruled by Polarthiri.
 The Eradi marched with his Nairs towards Panniyankara and besieged the Polarthiri at his base, resulting in a 48-year-long standoff.
 The Eradi was unsuccessful, and then he propitiated the Bhagavati, bribed the followers of Polarthiri and even the consort of the ruler of Polanadu and won them to his side.
 Learning of this treachery Polarthiri fled from Kozhikode.
 The Eradi emerged victorious and shifted his seat from Nediyiruppu to Kozhikode – then also called "Thrivikramapuram".
 The Eradis built a fort (Koyil Kotta) at a place called "Velapuram" (port) to safeguard their new interests.

 The power balance in Kerala changed as Eralnadu rulers developed the port at Calicut.
 The Zamorin became one of the most powerful chiefs in Kerala.
 In some of his military campaigns – such as that into Valluvanadu – the ruler received unambiguous assistance from the Muslim Middle Eastern sailors.
 It seems that the Muslim judge of Calicut offered all help in "money and material" to the Zamorin to strike at Thirunavaya.

 Smaller chiefdoms south of Calicut – Beypore, Chaliyam, Parappanadu and Tanur (Vettam) – soon had to submit and became their feudatories one by one.
 The rulers of Payyormala, Kurumbranadu, and other Nair chiefs on the suburbs of Calicut also acknowledged the supremacy of Calicut.
 There were battles between Calicut and Kurumbranadu for a coastal region called Payyanadu.
 Payyanadu was a part of Kurumbranadu in early times, and was eventually given as a "royal gift" to Calicut.
 Calicut easily overran the Kurumbranadu warriors in the battle and Kurumbranadu had to sue for peace by surrendering Valisseri.

 The ruler of Calicut next turned his attention to the valley of Perar.
 Large parts of the valley was then ruled by Valluvakkonathiri, the ancient hereditary chief of Valluvanadu.
 The principal objective of Calicut was the capture the sacred settlement of Thirunavaya.
 Soon the Zamorins found themselves intervened in the so-called kurmatsaram between Nambudiris of Panniyurkur and Chovvarakur.
 In the most recent event, the Nambudiris from Thirumanasseri Nadu had assaulted and burned the nearby rival village.
 The rulers of Valluvanadu and Perumpadappu came to help the Chovvaram and raided Panniyur simultaneously.
 Thirumanasseri Nadu was overran by its neighbours on south and east.
 The Thirumanasseri Nambudiri appealed to the ruler of Calicut for help, and promised to cede the port of Ponnani to Calicut as the price for his protection.
 Calicut, looking for such an opportunity, gladly accepted the offer.